ganeshgautam-official/Cohort_Performance_And_Temporal_Trends_in_OnlineRetail/README.md

 - How can the retailer engage churn-prone customers more effectively?

 **Feedback and Product Improvement**:
-- How can customer feedback be collected and utilized to improve product offerings and customer engagement?
+- From which customer segments should feedback be collected to identify key issues and make improvements, particularly focusing on those with high churn rates in successive months?

 ### **2. Data Preparation**
 #### **Data Source and Structure**